msawczyn/EFDesigner2022/VSMarketplace blurb.md

 **ChangeLog**

 **4.2.6**
+   - **[NEW]** Support for per-entity inheritance in EF7
    - Fixes issue when generating code for properties that have a default enumeration value.
 Thanks to @equipatuequipo for [the pull request](https://github.com/msawczyn/EFDesigner2022/pull/72).
+   - Association classes are back, but only for cases where each side of the many-to-many bidirectional association has a single identity property.

 **4.2.5**
    - Adds missing XML documentation for public and protected members